macleanl3vin/Introduction/README.md

 # Currently Focused on:
 - Pursuing my passion for Computer Science, while working towards earning my bachelor's degree.
-- Expanding my knowledge by Writing my own Apps, which you can find in my repository.
+- Expanding my knowledge by writing my own Apps, which you can find in my repository.
 - Gaining hands-on experience with full-stack development.

 # What Lies Ahead: